 If you avoid the common errors below, you should have a stellar site that really drives traffic, so check them out!
 If you notice that you have them on your website, don’t worry, you can easily fix them as you are en route to creating a stronger website.

-We’ll let you in on a little secret .. your navigation is a HUGE opportunity to boost your SEO rankings.
+Your website’s navigation is a huge opportunity to boost your SEO rankings.
 Just think about it: your audience likely isn’t searching for “products” or “services,” so pages with these types of labels won’t help you rank.

 - Top keyword ideas based on phrase or URL